 4. Children who have a brother or sister and live within the catchment and will on the school roll and still be attending Maytree School, the following academic year

 5. Children who have a brother or sister at Maytree and live out of catchment

 Where places remain unfilled by December 1st according to the above criteria, places will be offered to children on the waiting list who have had their third birthday between September 1st and December 31st.
 If there are still places by the end of the spring term, places for the summer term can then be offered to children who have had their 3rd birthday between January 1st and March 31st.

 Reserve and Waiting Lists

 The school maintains a waiting/ reserve list for Free Entitlement places.
 All lists clearly identify the date at which the application was received and the priority factors relevant to the application.
-We are bound by our admission number of 40 children per session.

 Transfer to schools